GokuMohandas/Made-With-ML/README.md

 ## FAQ

 ### Who is this content for?
-- ML developers who want to become end-to-end ML developers.
+- `Software engineers` looking to learn ML and become even better software engineers.
-- Software engineers who want to responsibly deliver value with ML.
+- `Data scientists` who want to learn how to responsibly deliver value with ML.
+- `College graduates` looking to learn the practical skills they'll need for the industry.
-- Product managers who want to have a comprehensive understanding of MLOps.
+- `Product Managers` who want to develop a technical foundation for ML applications.

 ### What is the structure?
 Lessons will be released weekly and each one will include: